wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-dotnet-lob-application-adfs.md

 	![](./media/web-sites-dotnet-lob-application-adfs/14-unauthorized-forbidden.png)

-7. Publish the application to Azure Websites again, and test the behavior of the live application.
+7. Publish the application to Azure Web Apps again, and test the behavior of the live application.

 <a name="bkmk_data"></a>
 ## Connect to on-premises data